ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 The PubSub server then forwards this handle to the Attester by notifying it.
 This mechanism ensures that each handle is uniquely associated with a specific attestation request, thereby enhancing security by preventing replay attacks.

+While this model allows for Verifier-specific Handles and custom freshness policies, such policies must be defined and enforced outside the scope of this specification.
+For instance, a Verifier may choose to include a Handle reference in its appraisal policy or request specific handling by the PubSub server through implementation-specific mechanisms.

 #### Handle Generation for Uni-Directional Remote Attestation over Publish-Subscribe

 ~~~~ aasvg